MicrosoftDocs/powerapps-docs/articles/connections/connection-office365-outlook.md

 ![Office 365 Outlook](./media/connection-office365-outlook/office365icon.png)

-If you connect to Office 365 Outlook, you can create, edit, and update contacts and calendar items, in addition to other tasks.
+If you connect to Office 365 Outlook, you can show, send, delete, and reply to email messages, in addition to other tasks.

 You can add controls, including buttons and text boxes, to do these functions in your app.
 For example, you can add input text boxes on your app that asks for email information, including the recipient, the subject, and the body of the email.
 Then, add a Send button that sends the email.
-You can also use these controls for similar calendar items, like adding a new calendar item on a specific date, or getting today's events, and then displaying them in your app.

 This topic shows you how to add Office 365 Outlook as a connection, add Office 365 Outlook as a data source to your app, and use this data in different controls.